Hustle

 The new team

 Albert, currently detained at her Majesty's pleasure, maybe doing time but isn’t wasting it and already has a new mark for the next con: a callous young businesswoman, Sara Naismith, and her assistant Aaron.
 But things don't seem to go too smoothly for Mickey, Albert and Ash and it soon becomes unclear just who is conning who.
-Sara is really a con artist herself called Emma Kennedy (Played by Kelly Adams) and her 'assistant' is really her brother Sean Kennedy (Played by Matt Di Angelo).
+Sara is really a con artist herself called Emma Kennedy (Kelly Adams) and her 'assistant' is really her brother Sean Kennedy (Matt Di Angelo).
 As the whole con looks set to become unravelled it is revealed that the entire scheme has been orchestrated by Albert in order to find worthy replacements for the permanently departed Danny and Stacie.
-With the new team in place it looks as though - once more - the con is on!
+With the new team in place - once more - the con was on!

 Read Next...